-This carrot harvest this year was a good one and it’s time to make a report.
+The carrot harvest this year was a good one and it’s time to make a report.
 First, the most notable thing is that this year I planted my carrots in a raised bed.
 I want to add 2-3 raised beds to my garden every year until the entire garden is raised beds.
 So I made two raised beds–one out of salvaged wood pallets and the other from wood that I got from the avenue during spring clean up.
-So both raised beds cost me only pennies, just for the screws.
+Both raised beds cost me only pennies, just for the screws.

 Raised beds all the way!